 The iMAP study aims to develop recommendations for planning authorities and individuals for delaying cognitive decline and optimising cognitive health as people age.
 This study will involve adults aged 50 to 79 years living in different parts of Melbourne and will be conducted during the period 2019 to 2022.

 Led by the Australian Catholic University, this international study is also being conducted in Hong Kong (China) and Barcelona (Spain).
-Across two years of recruitment (2019-2020), personal invitations will be posted to residents of 120 neighbourhoods across Melbourne.
+Across two years we will recruit and test residents from 120 neighbourhoods across Melbourne.

 The iMAP study is an initiative of the International Cognitive Health & Environment Network (ICHEN).
 It is managed from the Mary Mackillop Institute for Health Research at the Australian Catholic University.